Enhancing a Hierarchical Graph Rewriting Language based on MELL Cut Elimination: LMNtal: A Hierarchical Graph Rewriting Language

-The syntax of LMNtal is given in Fig.~\ref{fig:lmntal-syntax}, where \newsentence{three} syntactic categories, link names (denoted by $X$), atom names (denoted by $p$), and possibly empty membrane names (denoted by $m$), are presupposed.
+The syntax of LMNtal is given in \cref{fig:lmntal-syntax}, where three syntactic categories, \textit{link names} (denoted by $X$), \textit{atom names} (denoted by $p$), and possibly empty \textit{membrane names} (denoted by $m$), are presupposed.

-Since LMNtal was originally developed as a model of concurrency. the hierarchical graphs of LMNtal are also called \textit{processes}. $\zero$ is an inert process, $p\paren{X_1 \pc \ldots \pc X_n} (n \geq 0)$ is an $n$-ary \textit{atom} (a.k.a. node) with \textit{ordered links} (a.k.a. edges) $X_1, \ldots, X_n$, $P\pc P$ is parallel composition, $m\mem{P}$ is a \textit{cell} formed by wrapping $P$ with an optionally named \textit{membrane} \verb+{+ \verb+}+, and $T \react T$ is a \textit{rewrite rule}.
+Since LMNtal was originally developed as a model of concurrency, the hierarchical graphs of LMNtal are also called \textit{processes}. $\zero$ is an inert process; $p\paren{X_1 \pc \ldots \pc X_n} (n \geq 0)$ is an $n$-ary \textit{atom} (a.k.a. node) with \textit{ordered links} (a.k.a. edges) $X_1, \ldots, X_n$; $P\pc P$ is parallel composition; $m\mem{P}$ is a \textit{cell} formed by wrapping $P$ with an optionally named \textit{membrane} \verb+{+~\verb+}+; and $T \react T$ is a \textit{rewrite rule}.

-Occurrences of a link name represent endpoints of a one-to-one link between atoms (or more precisely, atom arguments).
-For this purpose, each link name in a process $P$ is allowed to occur at most twice (Link Condition).
-A link whose name occurs only once in $P$ is called a \textit{free link} of $P$.
+Occurrences of a link name represent endpoints of a one-to-one link between atoms (or more precisely, atom arguments). \takyurevise{ For this purpose, the following Link Condition is imposed on processes and rules: \begin{itemize} \item Each link name \ueda{in a process $P$, excluding those appearing in rewrite rules, may} occur at most twice in \ueda{$P$}, and each link name in a \ueda{rewrite} rule must occur exactly twice in the rule. \end{itemize} } A link whose name occurs only once in $P$ is called a \textit{free link} of $P$, and a link whose name occurs exactly twice in $P$ is called a \textit{local link} of $P$.
 Links may cross membranes and connect atoms located at different ``places'' of the membrane hierarchy.
 A graph in which each node has its own arity and totally ordered links, like an LMNtal graph, is often called a \textit{port graph}.
+We adopt port graphs rather than ordinary graphs because the former has better affinity with related notions (e.g., terms and formulas) of programming languages and logic.
+Still, nodes of ordinary graphs with an indefinite number of unordered edges can be represented using membranes with an indefinite number of free links.